fieldtrip/website/example/nirs_speech.md

 ## Examining the TTL triggers and events

 Let us have a look at the triggers, together with a single NIRS channel for comparison.
-Using ft_databrowser I already identified that the "s" channel (with the stimulus accordimng to the `.nirs` format) does not contain anything.
+Using ft_databrowser I already identified that the "s" channel (with the stimulus according to the `.nirs` format) does not contain anything.
 The channels "aux1" and "aux2" are interesting.

     cfg = [];
     cfg.viewmode = 'vertical';